maddyvinnakota/krasa-jaxb-tools/README.md

 - `In` (validate only requests)
 - `Out` (validate only responses)

-Using this option requires to specify krasa as front end generator (See example below)
+Using this option requires to specify krasa as front end generator (See example in https://github.com/fillumina/krasa-jaxb-tools-example )

 `XReplacePrimitives` argument
 ----------------